Hideki Tojo: Setbacks and resignation

-On March 12, 1944, the Japanese launched the U-Go offensive and invaded India.
-Tojo had some doubts about Operation U-Go, but it was ordered by the Emperor himself, and Tojo was unwilling to oppose any decision of the Emperor.
+On 12 March 1944, the Japanese launched the U-Go offensive and invaded India.
 Despite the Japanese Pan-Asian rhetoric and claim to be liberating India, the Indian people did not revolt and the Indian soldiers of the 14th Army stayed loyal to their British officers, and the invasion of India ended in complete disaster.
 The Japanese were defeated by the Anglo-Indian 14th Army at the Battles of Imphal and Kohima.
-On July 5, 1944, the Emperor accepted Tojo's advice to end the invasion of India as 72,000 Japanese soldiers had been killed in battle.
+On 5 July 1944, the Emperor accepted Tojo's advice to end the invasion of India after 72,000 Japanese soldiers had been killed in battle.
 A similar number had starved to death or died of diseases as the logistics to support an invasion of India were lacking, once the monsoons turned the roads of Burma into impassable mud.
 Of the 150,000 Japanese soldiers who had participated in the March invasion of India, most were dead by July 1944.